Best water bottles: reusable, BPA-free and filter bottles

 Modern insulated water bottles are genius bits of kit, designed to offer all the insulating functionality of a traditional thermos in a smaller, budget-friendly package.
 Obviously, you compromise some of the capacity and weight with double-lined insulation.

-For over 400 buyer’s guides including on buying the best dishwasher and the best dishwasher tablets, visit our product reviews section.
+For over 400 buyers' guides including on buying the best dishwasher and the best dishwasher tablets, visit our product reviews section.
 You'll find honest reviews of the best sports water bottles, reusable coffee cups, best lunchboxes and much more.

 Jump to:

-- Best safe and reusable water bottles at a glance
+- Best water bottles at a glance

-- Best water bottles to buy 2023
+- Best water bottles to buy 2024

 - How to choose the best water bottle